International Economics (M.Sc.)

 The master's programme in international economics concentrates on the acquisition of specialised knowledge of international markets and the global interconnections of national economies.
 High value is set on research-based teaching and demanding proficiency in analytical methods.
-Master's students have the opportunity of studying one semester at one of our partner universities for example in Europe, Russia, the U.S., Latin America, Africa, Indonesia, Japan, South Korea or China.
-Additional language courses will prepare students for this study-abroad programme.
+Master's students have the opportunity of studying one semester at one of our partner universities for example in Europe, Russia, the U.S., Latin America, Africa, Indonesia, Japan, Thailand, South Korea or China.
+Additional language courses can be chosen as electives to prepare students for this study-abroad programme.

 Areas of study and research focus in Göttingen:

 The degree programme is in German with an increasing number of English modules.
-Both German and English skills are required.
-Students can acquire knowledge in an additional foreign language (besides the required English), e.g. Italian, Spanish, French, Portuguese, Russian, Turkish and Arabic.
+Both German and English language skills are required.
+Students can choose from a broad range of electives or acquire knowledge in an additional foreign language (besides the required English), e.g. Italian, Spanish, French, Portuguese, Russian, Turkish and Arabic.
 Furthermore, a compulsory semester abroad fosters intercultural communication skills.

-The teaching offering is also internationally structured: Foreign guest lecturers regularly hold courses and lectures in English on international economic issues.
-Partnerships with renowned universities in China, Indonesia, Japan, South Korea, South Africa, Russia, Ukraine, Latin America and the U.S. provide multitudinous opportunities for the compulsory semester abroad.
+The teaching offering is also internationally structured: Guest lecturers from universiteis and research institutes all over the world present state-of-the-art courses on international economic issues.
+Exchange agreements with renowned universities in China, Indonesia, Japan, Thailand, South Korea, South Africa, Russia, Ukraine, Latin America and the U.S. provide multitudinous opportunities for the mandatory semester abroad.
 This additionally includes stays at about 60 European universities within the scope of ERASMUS partnerships.

 The University of Göttingen thereby offers the best prerequisites to tackle the new challenges facing education in modern economics created by globalisation.

 The master's programme in international economics is four semesters in length during which 120 ECTS are completed.
 It is divided into coursework and the completion of a master's thesis.
-The credits are broken down into the following components: an in-depth economics section (24 credits), an economic specialisation section (42 credits), elective modules (18 credits), language modules (12 credits) and a master's thesis (24 credits).
+The credits are broken down into the following components: an in-depth economics section (24 credits), an economic specialisation section (48 credits), elective modules (24 credits) and a master's thesis (24 credits).

-Students will intensify their comprehension of economic issues by either focusing on broad aspects of international economics or by specializing in one of five specific fields of interest:
+Students will intensify their comprehension of economic issues by either focusing on broad aspects of international economics or by specializing in one of four specific fields of interest:

 - Development Economics